potassco/constraint-handler/docs/user_guide/getting_started.md

 You can now use the constraint handler features within your clingo program.

 ## Test Example
-To check whether the constraint handler, here is a small example:
+To check whether the installation was successful, here is a small example:

 ```python
 from clingo.control import Control